 Development Gag: When Steve Jackson was working on the system originally, he referred to it as the "Great Unnamed Role-Playing System" in his "Where We're Going" columns in The Space Gamer, until he could come up with a "real" name.
 The acronym amused him sufficiently that he just made a name that worked with the letters.

 The Dev Team Thinks of Everything: GURPS sourcebooks are notorious for how complete they are, in many cases the setting and research in them is used by gamers using other systems because of how well written they tend to be.
 In something of a Crowning Moment Of Awesome, the third edition Bio-Tech book, published in 2002, was noted to be as up to date on it real world Biotech as some college textbooks on the issue, by a variety of professionals in the field.
-And in 1997 the Camelot sourcebook actually ended up on the recommended reading list for a course in Arthurian Literature at Indiana University.
+The Transhuman Space supplement Deep Beyond includes calculations about the conditions on the Galilean moons and Titan from the space scientist who co-wrote the book ... and details were in GURPS before they hit print in the academic journals.
+And in 1997, the Camelot sourcebook actually ended up on the recommended reading list for a course in Arthurian Literature at Indiana University.

 Diving Save: Possible by combining dodge and drop with sacrificial dodge.
 If the dodge is good enough the rescuer can escape harm too.